sagemath/trac_to_gh/Issue 3104.md

 # Issue 3104: pbori.pyx: Make some doctest long since it uses a lot of RAM

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3104

 Original creator: mabshoff